bendaly818/temperature-min-difference/README.md

 ## Usage:

-Run the weather.py file in the command line
+Run weather.py in the command line using 'python weather.py'

 To change the input file, simply change the filepath value to your desired dataset